inverse-inc/packetfence/t/html/pfappserver/README.md

 Recorded Run: https://cloud.cypress.io/projects/f00b4r/runs/298
 ```

 Results are not saved on disk but are uploaded and available at the URL provided at the tail of the test.
-These assets are counted towards the Cypress Cloud Account defined in the `PROJECT_ID`.
+These uploaded artifacts are counted towards the Cypress Cloud Account defined in the `PROJECT_ID`.